TheGrayDot/mpqcli/README.md

 ### StormLib

 This project requires the [StormLib](https://github.com/ladislav-zezula/StormLib) library.
-Many thanks to [Ladislav Zezula](https://github.com/ladislav-zezula) for authoring such a good library and releasing the code under an open source licence.
+Many thanks to [Ladislav Zezula](https://github.com/ladislav-zezula) for authoring such a good library and releasing the code under an open-source license.
 The StormLib library has a number of requirements.
 However, the build method specifies using the libraries bundled with StormLib.

 ### CLI11

 This project also uses the [CLI11](https://github.com/CLIUtils/CLI11) command line parser for C++11.
-It provides a simple and easy to use/implement CLI arguments.
+It provides simple and easy-to-use CLI arguments.

 ## Tests